INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 Pregnancy is not a free license to eat junk food or to overeat.
 The female body is perfectly capable of signaling hunger during pregnancy, just as it does when a woman is not pregnant.
 You may increase your calorie intake slightly, but only by a little.
 A few extra healthy snacks per day will fill in the gap.

 The eating-for-two myth preys on women during a vulnerable time.
-As the body changes and women adjust, we should encourage balanced, healthy eating habits that do not differ significantly from what she is already accustomed to while leaving out things that are not good for the baby, which I’ll get to next.
+We should encourage balanced, healthy eating habits that do not differ significantly from what she is already accustomed to, while leaving out the things that are not good for the baby.

-Myth 2: Small amounts of alcohol, coffee, and chocolate are perfectly safe
+Myth 2: Small amounts of alcohol and caffeine are safe during pregnancy

-This pregnancy myth gets me mad, too, if I’m honest.
-And this goes beyond pregnancy myths – this gets into the realm of health myths in general.
+This pregnancy myth gets me mad.
+And this goes beyond pregnancy myths.
+It gets into health myths in general.

 I cannot understand how we have allowed ourselves to be convinced that small amounts of toxic substances are safe and even healthy.

-I know how it happened.
-Corporate interests don’t want their profits to plummet every time a woman gets pregnant, so they pay for “studies” that just so happen to show that their products are perfectly safe in moderation while a woman is creating life.
+Corporate interests don’t want their profits to drop every time a woman gets pregnant, so they fund studies that just so happen to show their products are perfectly safe in moderation while a woman is creating life.

 This is false.

 Alcohol in all forms and all amounts is hard on the liver, brain, and body.
-Sure, one glass of wine contains less alcohol than five bottles of beer or a martini.
+One glass of wine contains less alcohol than five bottles of beer.
 Does that make it healthy?
-Absolutely not!
+Not at all.

-Caffeine is no different whether consumed in a cup of coffee or as a handful of dark chocolate.
-Caffeine amps up and weakens the adrenal glands, making the body acidic.
+Caffeine is no different whether consumed in a cup of coffee or a handful of dark chocolate.
+Caffeine amps up and weakens the adrenal glands, making the body more acidic.

-Increased acidity in the body drastically undermines your health, contributing to countless health conditions.
-And the adrenal glands are the primary engine of birth – you do not want them weakened during pregnancy.
-You want them strong when it’s time for birth.
+Increased acidity in the body undermines your health and contributes to countless health conditions.
+The adrenal glands are the primary engine of birth.
+You do not want them weakened during pregnancy.
+You want them strong when it’s time.

 Myth 3: Sex during pregnancy is harmful to your baby